edadma/oql/NPM-README.md

 ### Example (many-to-many)

 This example presents a very simple "student" database where students are enrolled in classes, so that the students and classes are in a *many-to-many* relationship.
-The example has tables and fields that are intentionally poorly named so as to demonstrate the aliasing features of the database description language.
+The example has tables and fields that are intentionally poorly named so as to demonstrate the aliasing features of the database modeling language.

 Get [PostgreSQL](https://hub.docker.com/_/postgres) running in a [docker container](https://www.docker.com/resources/what-container):